Do I Qualify for Bankruptcy?

 When Can't I File for Bankruptcy?

-You may not file for either Chapter 7 or Chapter 13 bankruptcy if:
+You may not qualify to file for either Chapter 7 or Chapter 13 bankruptcy if: